 You do not have to do all of these lessons in order — just choose what you need.
 Some "Your Turn" suggested activities will challenge you to combine various circuits, though.

-- Propeller Activity Board (original or WX version)
+- Propeller Activity Board (original or WX version) or Propeller FLiP

-- USB A to Mini-B cable
+- USB A to Mini-B cable or USB A to micro-B cable.

 - A variety of common components, listed in each tutorial.
 Many are available in the "What's a Microcontroller?"
 Parts Kit (#28122).